-Renewal notices are mailed annually on April 15.
+Renewal notices are emailed annually on April 15.
 All licenses shall be renewed annually by June 30, to avoid delinquent renewal fees.
 Initial licenses issued during the last quarter of the fiscal year (April, May, and June), will not be required to renew during that fiscal year.

 Online renewals are strongly encouraged for all unrestricted Audiologists, Speech-Language Pathologists, and dual licensees.
 An additional $3.00 processing fee is added to delinquent (after June 30) online renewals.
 Identification cards will be received within one week.

 Renewals that are mailed to the Board office will be processed within six weeks.
 If you wish to confirm that we have received your renewal documentation, we recommend sending it via certified mail.